ALMPartners/palje/README.md

 ## CLI and arguments (current palje2 version)

-In comparison to `palje`, the new `palje2` CLI is more flexible and adds more features for managing Confluence documentation e.g. deletion of Confluence page hierarchies.
+In comparison to `palje`, the new `palje2` CLI is more flexible and adds more features.
+For example, there are features for deleting and alphabetically sorting existing Confluence pages.

-See online help for up-to-date documentation for available options and sub-commands.
+See online help for up-to-date documentation for top-level options and sub-commands.
 ```
 palje2 --help
 ```

-To see specific documentation for a sub-command, use the -h/--help switch after the sub-command e.g.
+To see specific documentation for a sub-command, use the --help switch _after_ the sub-command e.g.

 ```
 palje2 document --help